Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool lists CVEs from MITRE/GHSA before NVD publication as an early-warning system, and distinguishes itself from cve_lookup (single CVE drill-down) and cve_search (NVD data).
+Description clearly states it lists CVEs from MITRE/GHSA before NVD publication as early-warning, and distinguishes from sibling tools cve_lookup and cve_search by stating when to use each.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.